InnovativeDesign/react-mystery-lab/README.md

 ## Task 1: A React refresher

-:checkered_flag: **Finish**: Send a pull request to this repository and wait for the tests to complete to receive the key for the next task.

 ### Building Components :hammer:

 The first exercise for this task will be a walkthrough for building a React component, as a review of the last couple weeks' React content.
 Then, I'll provide you a high-level specification for what other components need to be built, and you will build them!